 For those who like feeling as if they’re sleeping on a pile of feathers, or in a Ritz-Carlton penthouse suite, nothing will bring you there like a plush mattress topper.
-An extra (literal) layer of softness can be all the more necessary in this age of computer-generated comfort from bed-in-a-box brands like Casper and Tuft & Needle, which aim for a median level of comfort so that you don’t need to test out your mattress beforehand; you can feel relatively sure, based on their extensive research, that it will feel “fine.”
+An extra (literal) layer of softness is even more necessary in this age of computer-generated comfort from bed-in-a-box brands like Casper and Tuft & Needle, which aim for a median level of comfort so that you don’t need to test out your mattress beforehand.
+You can feel relatively sure, based on their extensive research, that your mattress will feel “fine.”
 But what if you want to feel not just fine, but like you’re sleeping on a cloud?

-The happy medium here is Parachute, which is, of course, another sleep start-up.
-Instead of focusing on the mattress, though, Ariel Kaye founded Parachute two years ago to sell sheets and duvets she designed to mimic a hotel bed she first slept in during an Amalfi Coast getaway.
+The happy medium here is Parachute, which is, of course, another sleep and home goods start-up.
+Parachute launched back in 2014 with a collection of sheets and duvets founder Ariel Kaye designed to mimic a hotel bed she first slept in during an Amalfi Coast getaway.
 I was turned on to the brand during an informal survey of interior-designer friends and bedding experts.
-Two of them, interior designer Danielle Arps and home-goods designer Aelfie Oudghiri, said that Parachute’s down-alternative fiber bed, filled with a hypoallergenic microfiber and released this August, was the most natural and luxurious-feeling, like a super-dense comforter from below.
+Two of them, interior designer Danielle Arps and home-goods designer Aelfie Oudghiri, said that Parachute’s down-alternative fiber bed, filled with a hypoallergenic microfiber, was the most natural and luxurious-feeling, like a super-dense comforter from below.
 So I decided to try one out.

 They were right.
 I sunk right into the Parachute and it shaped to the form of my body, following my every move throughout the night.
-While a memory-foam topper might act similarly, this felt light, airy, and cool, instead of thick.
+While a memory-foam topper might act similarly, those can tend to feel thick — not light, airy, and cool like the Parachute.
 And there were no hot vibes like I get from foam.
-Kaye and her team developed this topper to solve the problem of down alternative often flattening quicker than real feather down; Parachute’s stands at three inches tall (they also offer a duck-feather option).
+Kaye and her team developed this topper to solve the problem of down alternative often flattening quicker than real feather down.
+Parachute’s stands at three inches tall (they also offer a duck-feather option).
 And instead of bothersome synthetic coating, Parachute uses an Oeko-Tex certified cotton shell that’s both soft and free of synthetics and chemicals.
-But most important, the Parachute has a box construction with stitching throughout the topper to make sure that the fiber filling stays evenly distributed throughout any tossing and turning, so you’ll never have to shake it out.
+Most important, the Parachute has a box construction with stitching throughout the topper to make sure that the fiber filling stays evenly distributed throughout any tossing and turning, so you’ll never have to shake it out.
 I felt myself gently melting and folding into the topper, while it enveloped me from beneath.
 I woke up feeling lightly sandwiched between layers of plushness.